 The Funky T-Shirts as Goa Souvenirs

 There is no better place than flea markets to get funky T-Shirts.
 They have all kinds of prints including Gods and Goddesses on them.
 They come in all colors but the black ones remain the most popular.
-Team them up with the hippie style pants and sarongs.
+Team them up with hippie-style pants and sarongs.

 If techno or trans music is something you have heard – go to any flea market to pick up that music.
 They still sell the music on CDs.
 I am reminded of the 90s when I see those piles of music CDs in plastic covers.

 Shopping on your holiday?
 Do you know of any other Souvenirs to buy?